tomos-potter/NFDS-guppies/README.md

 # NFDS-guppies
-Data and code for the manuscript "Choosy moms and sexy sons maintain frequency-dependent selection in a natural population"
+Data and code for the manuscript "Female preference for rare males is maintained by indirect selection in Trinidadian guppies

 This project contains three data files and two scripts.